 Form Purpose Submission Deadline Where to Submit Parent Permission for Troop Activity Provides written consent by the parent/ guardian for a troop activity beyond the troop meeting time/place.
 This includes consent for a High Risk Activity.
 Required for all girl participants.
 Prior to trip departure Troop Leader Parent Consent and Health History Record A record of a girl's past and present health status (for example: allergies, chronic illnesses and injuries), which her parent/ guardian completes for Girl Scouts.
 When girls join the troop.
 Must be updated prior to trips.
 Troop Leader Volunteer Driver Form Every driver must be a registered and cleared adult volunteer, at least 21 years old, and have a good driving record, a valid license, and a registered/insured vehicle.
 Prior to trip departure Troop Leader Troop Trip Application Must be submitted for any day trip that is outside of your regular meeting time and/ or place, and any trip that includes a high risk activity.
 Must be submitted for any overnight trip lasting 1-2 nights.
 Day trip: One week prior to trip Trips 1-2 nights: Two weeks prior to trip Service Unit Manager or Trip Advisor Extended Trip Application Must be submitted for any extended trips lasting 3 nights or more.
 Trips 3+ nights within Council footprint: 30 days prior to trip Trips 3+ nights outside Council & within U.S.: 60 days prior to trip International trips: 3 months prior to trip Online Form Incident/ Accident Report Must be completed in the event of an accident or injury.
-Within 24 hours of incident humanres@ gsep.org Request for Additional Insurance Used to purchase insurance for a trip longer than 3 days, or for anyone participating in your activity that is not registered through Girl Scouts.
-Two weeks prior to activity Plan 2, Plan 3E, Plan 3P, Plan 3PI humanres@ gsep.org
+Within 24 hours of incident humanres@ gsep.org Request for Additional Insurance Used to purchase optional insurance for troop trips and must be purchased for everyone participating in the activity Two weeks prior to activity Plan 3P, Plan 3PI humanres@ gsep.org